arjunkshah/qzzly/DEPLOYMENT_STATUS.md

 ---

 **Deployment completed successfully!
-Your Quiz.io application is now live with all session creation bugs fixed.**
+Your Quiz.io application is now live with all critical bugs fixed, including PDF text extraction and session creation.**